outsinre/outsinre.github.com/_posts/2014-11-18-git-architecture.md

 There is also the `--interactive` option, which allows one to do more complicated things than simply replaying commits, namely dropping, reordering, modifying, and squashing commits.
 There is no obvious picture to draw for this; see "git-rebase(1)" for more details.

-## Location

-The contents of files are stored in the object database ('.git/objects/') as _blob_, identified by its SHA-1 hash.
+# .git/ directory

+There are three kinds of '.git/objects':

+1. blob for file
+2. tree for directory
+3. commit.

+All objects are compressed in binary format, but Git provides `git cat-file -t|-p|-s` command to examine objects.

 The '.git/index' file lists filenames along with the identifier of the associated blob, as well as some other data.

 Commit objects have an additional data type, _a tree_, identified by SHA-1 hash too.
 Trees correspond to directories in the working directory, and contain a list of trees and blobs corresponding to each filename within that directory.
 Each commit stores the identifier of its top-level tree, which in turn contains all of the blobs and other trees associated with that commit.